preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 .. image:: targeting-properties-settings-map-new.png

-When you click the link, the term set for to the property you have selected is shown.
+When you click the link, the term set for the property you have selected is displayed.
 Here's an example for "Job Role":

 .. image:: targeting-properties-settings-map-v6-group-new.png